ICantMakeThings/NiceTOTP/README.md

 [Video here](https://www.youtube.com/watch?v=sLiadPXk7rc)

+**NEW!** Import via scanning the QR code on google auth app. all that and more with the python app in the repo.

 ## But Why??

 There are a few reasons why I made this device, mainly to lose dependence of my phone.
 But not just, What if your phone breaks, bricks, or something else?
 I rather have lots of devices that don't depend on eachother rather than a all in one for that reason, plus most "universal" stuff performs worse than a specific device for that single function.
 As of right now, I'd say it's almost complete (enough to daily drive), possibly a few more hardware security features, maybe UI polishing, fixing any bugs i haven't found yet and should be perfect.
 The cost is ~£6 excluding 3D printing.